 Any chance you can give us a sneak insight into what’s next for the brand in terms of influencer campaigns/collabs?

 We are actually shooting with USA heart throb Sophia Jamora at the beginning of June.
-This will be a US SS17 / AUS AW17 campaign and focuses very much on the newest ribbed Frankie lycra.
-We are so excited to have Sophia a part of the Frankie family!
+This will be a US SS17 / AUS AW17 campaign and focuses very much on the newest ribbed Frankii lycra.
+We are so excited to have Sophia a part of the Frankii family!